 Short description

-Windows machines might have at least one Network Time Protocol (NTP) server that's preset in the registry before joining the AWS Managed Microsoft AD domain.
-When joining the domain, Windows machines automatically synchronize time with all available mechanisms in the domain.
-If source NTP servers have differing times, then this setup can cause time skew-related issues.
+Windows machines might have a Network Time Protocol (NTP) server that's preset in the registry before it's joined to the AWS Managed Microsoft AD domain.
+Windows machines automatically synchronize time with all available mechanisms when joined to the domain.
+However, if the source NTP servers have different times, this setup can cause time skew-related issues.

-In the following example, the NtpServer parameter is pre-populated with 169.254.169.123,0x9 before the instance joins the AWS Managed Microsoft AD domain.
-However, the Type parameter changes to AllSync after joining the domain.
-This change during configuration can cause a time skew.
+In this example, the NtpServer parameter is prepopulated with 169.254.169.123,0x9 before the instance joins the AWS Managed Microsoft AD domain.
+However, the Type parameter changes to AllSync after joined to the domain.
+This configuration change might cause a time skew.

 PS C:\> w32tm /dumpreg /subkey:parameters | findstr /i "NtpServer Type"